natt96z/cybersac/docs/source/MediumCybersac.rst

    :align: center

-**Management Plane** - The connection between the workstation and the device Where the administrator monitors and configures services.
+**Management Plane** - The connection between the workstation and the device where the administrator monitors and configures services.

 **Protocols** - telnet, NTP, Secure FTP, SNMP, and SSH; we work with the management plane either in-band using a shared management interface or out-of-band.

-**Data Plane or Forwarding Plane** - The actual movement of data based on what the device learned from the control plane and processes and moves user traffic.
+**Data Plane or Forwarding Plane** - The actual movement of data, based on what the device learned, from the control plane and processes and moves user traffic.

-**Service Plane** - subset of data plane traffic, requires high touch handling by the device.
+**Service Plane** - subset of data plane traffic requires high touch handling by the device.

 **Control Plane** - Routing protocols and routers that talk with one another.
 Where the device learns what action to take on the data.
 No data moves until the control and this plane makes a decision on the best path to deliver the data.